Walk with me!

 Engaged in hospice work, she became interested in chaplaincy.
 In 2014, she enrolled in the Buddhist Chaplaincy program at Upaya Zen Center in Santa Fe, New Mexico and studied under the Buddhist teachers Roshi Joan Halifax and Sensei Alan Senauke.
 She graduated in 2016 from Upaya's Buddhist chaplaincy program, having completed extensive master's level work and formally taken Jukai (lay precepts) in the Zen Buddhist tradition.
 She was given the Japanese Buddhist name Myogetsu, which means “Wondrous Moon.”

 After her graduation from the chaplaincy program, Hiromi has been working closely with her husband, Matthew, at the Center for Sacred Sciences (CSS).
-She co-leads weekly meditation classes, coordinates retreats and events, and recently joined the CSS board as Activity Director.
+She co-leads and leadweekly meditation classes, coordinates retreats and events, and in Fall of 2018 joined the CSS board as Activity Director.
 She now offers Mindful Living Guidance to individuals and groups in our community.

 In her free time, she enjoys hiking with her family dog, Sacca, the Golden Doodle.
 She also enjoys cooking wholesome food.
 While recovering recently from a severe ankle fracture, she began writing songs, playing the ukulele, and practicing the blues harp.
 Since the chaplaincy training, she also reconnected with her childhood practice of Japanese Calligraphy.
 She appreciates all this creativity in her life as living guidance for nourishment and connection with the world she lives in.

 Upaya Institute and Zen Center | https://www.upaya.org/

 Giorgia Milne | https://www.touchofpresence.com/